 Working to meet water quality standards

-We review and reissue clean water permits.
-This ensures facilities that release wastewater continue to meet clean water requirements.
+We review and reissue clean water permits to ensure facilities that release wastewater continue to meet clean water requirements.
+In the Spokane River, these requirements include strict limitations on pollutants like phosphorus and PCBs.

 Along with our partners, we've developed several plans that set targets to improve the health of the Spokane River, Lake Spokane, and their tributaries.
 These plans: